backdrop-contrib/login_whitelist/README.md

 "Lazy" brute force attack can use large number non-repeated IPs with relatively rare requests (one or two in few minutes) and cannot be prevented by using IP-based blacklisting.

-This module react to such behavior by returning to attacker error 403 or 404 (you choice) to any user login related activity attempt in case username or email is not whitelisted or if login request is harmfully malformed, for example: executable code injection attempt.
+This module react to such behavior by returning error 404 or 403 (you can select which) to attacker for any user login related activity:
+- in case username or email is not in whitelist;
+- if login request is harmfully malformed, for example: executable code injection attempt.

 By enabling logging all unwanted login attempts you can have an idea which pairs of usernames and passwords have been used for brute force, IP and User-Agent string used by attacker script.

-Additionally, User-Agent strings used by known attackers (collected from module log) can be placed to block-list for reject their further login requests.
+Additionally, User-Agent strings used by known attackers (also collected from the module log) can be placed to block-list to reject further login requests.

-Please note: when this module enabled, only administrators can manage users accounts, like new user registration or password reset.
+**Please note:** when this module enabled, only administrators can manage users accounts, like new user registration or password reset.

 Installation